 Since being born in Stockholm, Sweden, Liz Vandall has lived an unconventional, yet somehow conventional life that has brought her all over the world.

-After emigrating to the USA at the age of three, she grew up in Rhode Island, realizing very early on that she had a unique voice and a love for music and singing.
-From the age of nine, much of her time was devoted to practicing with her favorite records and singing into a plethora of whatever household items were at hand and the trusty old upright vacuum cleaner.
+After emigrating to the USA at the age of three, she grew up in Rhode Island, realizing very early on that she had a strong love for music and singing.
+This was coupled with the gift of a beautifully distinctive voice and extremely powerful vocal cords.
+From the age of nine, much of her time was devoted to practicing with her favorite records and singing into a plethora of whatever household items were at hand, including the trusty old upright vacuum cleaner.

-After nearly nine years of existence, July of 1995 brought with it the demise of the band with Diane Arens (one-third of the core writing team of Vandall, Arens and Woodward) leaving the music business entirely.
-As Liz puts it, "Within the context of Sahara, Diane was irreplaceable and we found it impossible to go on."
-And so, began a time of deep soul-searching, contemplation and evolution into the next era.
+After nearly nine years of existence, July of 1995 brought with it the demise of the band with Diane Arens, (one-third of the core writing team of Vandall, Arens and Phil Woodward) leaving the music business entirely.
+As Liz puts it, "Within the context of Sahara, Diane was irreplaceable, and we found it impossible to go on."
+And so, began a time of deep soul-searching, contemplation, and evolution into the next era.

-In 1998, Liz went on to tour as vocalist with Uli Jon Roth in 1998 throughout Europe during the G3 Tour with Joe Satriani and Michael Schenker.
-The band consisted of music veterans Don Airey (Deep Purple, Ozzy Osbourne, Rainbow, etc.) Clive Bunker (Jethro Tull) and Francois Garny.
-(A highlight from these shows was the live performance of the introduction to Roth's "Hiroshima Symphony" which can be heard on the album Transcendental Sky Guitar which was released September, 2000 worldwide).
+In 1998, Liz went on to tour as vocalist with Uli Jon Roth throughout Europe, taking part in a highly successful tour in the well-established G3 - a touring format created by American guitarist Joe Satriani.
+Renowned guitar-hero Michael Schenker was also a participant on that tour.
+Uli’s first-rate band consisted of music prodigies Don Airey (Deep Purple, Ozzy Osbourne, Rainbow, Gary Moore and more.)
+Clive Bunker (Jethro Tull) and Francois Garny.
+A highlight from these shows was the live performance of the introduction to Roth's "Hiroshima Symphony" which can be heard on the album Transcendental Sky Guitar, which was released September, 2000 worldwide.